 An assistantship may be taken from a student for any one of the following reasons:

-1. Failure to make satisfactory progress toward a graduate degree.
+1. Failure to make satisfactory progress toward a degree.

 2. Inadequate performance of the duties associated with the assistantship.

 a.
-If teaching a course this includes (but is not limited to), failure to follow and execute in good faith course syllabus, guidelines and objectives as determined by the departmental course coordinator; failure to attend regularly scheduled course planning sessions (usually weekly) as determined by the departmental course coordinator; and failure to complete departmental and university course evaluations.
+If teaching a course this includes (but is not limited to), failure to follow and execute in good faith course syllabus, guidelines and objectives as determined by the departmental course coordinator; and failure to attend regularly scheduled course planning sessions (usually weekly) as determined by the departmental course coordinator.

 b.
 If in a non-teaching assignment this includes (but is not limited to), failure to complete duties and satisfy hour requirements as determined by supervising personnel.